andrenasturas/hausse/docs/src/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Hausse
+hausse
 ######

-Hausse is a project generator, mainly used to build static websites, written in Python.
+**hausse** is a project generator, mainly used to build static websites, written in Python.
 It works with plugins that can be chained to process files and produce the wanted result.

 Getting Started